survivejs/webpack-book/manuscript/techniques/05_deploying.md

 ghpages.publish(path.join(__dirname, "build"), { add: true }, cb);
 ```

-## Deploying to Other Environments
+## Deploying to other environments

 Even though you can push the problem of deployment outside of webpack, there are a couple of webpack specific utilities that come in handy: